schwiftyg/Summary_Notes/Node/Node_project.md

 ![Screenshot from 2021-10-10 18-46-54](https://user-images.githubusercontent.com/21187699/136722044-c065ba7c-daf3-4ee6-ac3f-f12cc9586a23.png)

->.gitignore file just let different system ignore the incompatible file in this project
+>.gitignore file just let different system ignore the incompatible files in this project

-### create database for this project
+### create a database for this project
-run

 ```shell
 createdb --echo Super_Team_Picker